arkiang/seat-voucher/README.md

-# Bookcabin Voucher App
+# Seat Voucher App

 A fullstack app for generating crew seat vouchers based on flight and aircraft information.
-A take home project by Book Cabin.
+A take home project by BookCabin.
 Built with:

 - **Frontend**: Vite + React + Material UI (MUI)